siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 ### Shortcodes

-For the shortcodes, I gave them smart default widths based on the styles for my site, but I also pass an optional parameter to set these when I use them.
+For the shortcodes, I gave them smart default widths based on the styles for my site, but I allow an optional parameter to set them when I invoke the shortcode.

 ```javascript
 // _11ty/shortcodes.js